 You knew that the boat would possibly not survive.
 Was there ever a plan B?

-I had a life-raft and an Emergency Position Indicating Radio Beacon (EPIRB).
+I had a life raft and an Emergency Position Indicating Radio Beacon (EPIRB).
 Realistically, if the boat were to sink and I had to take to the raft and hope, the probability of surviving such an event is extremely low.

 The most violent environment on Earth

-It was a dangerous feat.
+Sailing around the world is dangerous.
 Have you ever thought you might not make it?

 My life was truly endangered the moment I entered the Southern Ocean and remained so until I left some four and one-half months later.
 It is the most extreme, most violent, most hostile environment on the planet.
 And that’s not including the most remote.
 Remote as in no reasonable chance of help or rescue.

-The severe storms in the Southern Oceans are vast swaths of hurricane-force winds encompassing thousands of square miles of ocean with waves the size of 4 or 5 story apartment buildings.
+The severe storms in the Southern Oceans are vast swaths of hurricane-force winds encompassing thousands of square miles of ocean with waves the size of 4 or 5-story apartment buildings.
 To say that my life was in danger is not hyperbole.

 I never thought I wouldn’t make it.
 I did, however, worry constantly about keeping the boat in one piece.
 Like any machine, constant harsh use in extreme conditions takes a severe toll on everything.
 You have a very small window to get in and get out.
 Pushing that window means risking mechanical failures and breakdowns that can quickly cascade out of control.